 Who Is Required To Fill Out Form 1310?

-- You are a personal representative filing an original Form 1040, Form 1040A, Form 1040EZ, or Form 1040NR for the decedent and a court certificate showing your appointment is attached to the return.
+- a personal representative appointed by the court is filing an original Form 1040 or Form 1040NR for the decedent and a court certificate showing the appointment is attached to the return.

 Form 1310 can be used by a deceased taxpayer's personal representative, surviving spouse, or anyone who is in charge of the decedent's property in order to claim a refund that was due to the taxpayer at the time of death.
 If a personal representative has been appointed, they must sign the tax return.
 A surviving spouse can sign by themselves if no personal representative has been appointed, or along with the personal representative if they will be filing a joint tax return with the deceased taxpayer.